Arthritis (Osteoarthritis) in Dogs and Cats

-- Pain Management: Nonsteroidal anti-inflammatory drugs (NSAIDs) are available and commonly prescribed for pain management in dogs and cats.
+- Pain Management: Non-steroidal anti-inflammatory drugs (NSAIDs) are commonly prescribed for pain management.
 Adjunctive pain medications are also available for pets that cannot tolerate NSAIDs.

 - Surgery: Surgical options can be the best treatment choice depending on the underlying cause of the arthritis.
 Surgical repair of damaged ligaments (such as a ruptured CCL) or damaged bone may decrease pain and improve joint function.
 In severe cases of arthritis, hip or knee replacements are also an option.

 - Rehabilitation: Veterinarians certified in animal rehabilitation work closely with you and your veterinary team to improve your pet’s joint mobility, increase muscle mass, and reduce pain through a variety of therapeutic exercises and techniques.

 - Weight Loss & Diet: A high body weight puts additional force on the joints and contributes to inflammation.
 Weight loss can improve your pet’s mobility and take additional pressure off the joints.
 Your veterinarian may recommend a diet formulated to promote weight loss as well as foods formulated to support joint health.

 - Activity Modification: Regular exercise is an important component in your pet’s overall treatment plan.
 It not only helps facilitate weight loss, but it strengthens muscles that become weak due to inactivity as a result from the pain of arthritis.
 Certain high-impact activities, such as running or jumping, are not recommended and should be replaced with regular, low-impact exercises such as walking or swimming.